Joe Shishido: Nikkatsu

 In 1954, Joe Shishido signed on as a contract player at Nikkatsu.
 Studio bosses encouraged Shishido to change his name, as popular tales of the samurai Miyamoto Musashi contained a villain named Shishido, and they were trying to model him into a romantic lead.
 Shishido refused.
 His first major role was in Policeman's Diary (1955, Keisatsu Nikki), in which he played a young patrolman who challenges a police chief in a kendo (bamboo sword fighting) match.

-Displeased with his middling success in melodramas and "blandly handsome features", Shishido underwent cheek augmentation surgery in 1957, increasing the size of his cheekbones.
+Displeased with his middling success in melodramas and "blandly handsome features", Shishido underwent cheek augmentation surgery in 1957.
 His altered look has been described both as "ruggedly handsome", and as chipmunk-like.
 Afterward, he began getting bigger parts, predominantly as villains in action movies.
 Two of his biggest roles in the late 1950s and early 1960s were opposite Akira Kobayashi in the Wataridori ("Birds of Passage") series, and Keiichirō Akagi in the Kenjū Buraichō series.
 When Akagi died in a go-karting accident, Shishido replaced him as Nikkatsu's action star.
 His first starring role was in Joe of Aces-Gambling for a Living aka Rokudenashi Kagyō directed by Buichi Saitō.
-The film was a success and spawned two immediate sequels, Joe of Aces-Body Guard and Joe of Aces-Give and Take'7 (1961).
+The film was a success and spawned two immediate sequels, Joe of Aces-Body Guard and Joe of Aces-Give and Take (1961).
 He gained national popularity and the lifelong nickname "Joe the Ace" ("Eisu no Jō") for his eponymous role in Quick Draw Joe (1961), in which he played the "third-fastest draw in the world—0.65 seconds."

 Though he worked predominantly in comic action roles, Shishido also gained a tough-guy loner image in such films as Seijun Suzuki's Youth of the Beast, (1963) in which he played an ex-cop who infiltrates two rival yakuza gangs.
 Shishido is best known in the West for films he made with Suzuki, e.g. Detective Bureau 2-3: Go to Hell, Bastards!
 (1963) and Gate of Flesh (1964).
 His best known film internationally is Suzuki's Branded to Kill (1967), in which he starred as the number three hitman in Japan.
 The film received only moderate success on its original release, due largely to poor promotion by Nikkatsu stemming from the studio's growing disaffection with Suzuki, which ended with the director's firing.
 Shishido later recalled seeing the film with friends and finding the theater nearly deserted.

 Nikkatsu action movies began to lose favour through the late 1960s and production was scaled back resulting in fewer jobs for Shishido.
 He began taking roles with other companies and in television, which were primarily of a comic nature.
-He also starred in Nikkatsu "new action" films such as the all-star vehicle Yakuza Bird of Passage:Bad Guys' Work (1969), with Akira Kobayashi and Tetsuya Watari, and Bloody Battle (1971).
+He also starred in Nikkatsu "new action" films such as the all-star vehicle Yakuza Bird of Passage: Bad Guys' Work (1969), with Akira Kobayashi and Tetsuya Watari, and Bloody Battle (1971).
 In 1971, Shishido ended his contract and left the failing company, which had transitioned into softcore roman porno ("romantic pornography") films in order to stay profitable.